dorasun/bujo-online/README.md

 This is the full schema, feel free to hit history to see how much it has changed.

-## Wireframes
+## Original Wireframes - Out of Date

-/ - page for information and after logging in, navigation
+/ - page for navigation

 ![index view](documentation/index.png)

-/signup - page for signing up
+/year - page for showing a year view

 ![year view](documentation/year.png)

-/login - page for logging in
+/year/month - page for showing a month view

 ![month view](documentation/year-month.png)

-/page/:slug - page for showing a user's page
+/year/month/week - page for showing a week view

 ![day view](documentation/year-month-day.png)